Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 references prevails the text below when different except for the notion of 9 adding a bitrate box.

-     1. The track SHUOLD be a sparse track signalled by a null media header [=nmhd=] containing the timed text, images, captions corresponding to the recommendation of storing tracks in fragmented MPEG-4 [[!MPEGCMAF]], or a sthd for an ISOBMFF
+     1. The track SHOULD be a sparse track signalled by a null media header [=nmhd=] containing the timed text, images, captions corresponding to the recommendation of storing tracks in fragmented MPEG-4 [[!MPEGCMAF]], or a sthd for an ISOBMFF